Q & A with Jacinda Ardern: We have a role in taking a lead

 Is there anything you want to add?

-Of course there's politicians who sit at the forefront of the meetings and the bilaterals but sitting behind us is a team of [Ministry of Foreign Affairs and Trade] people who do a huge amount of work all year round on our relationships be they economic, be they political and they do an excellent job.
+Of course there are politicians who sit at the forefront of the meetings and the bilaterals but sitting behind us is a team of [Ministry of Foreign Affairs and Trade] people who do a huge amount of work all year round on our relationships, be they economic, be they political, and they do an excellent job.
 A reputation for a country isn't built off one meeting and I am incredibly heartened by the reputation that has been created by the people who work on our behalf.
 I was proud.